SEASIDE HEIGHTS, N.J. (AP) -- The utterly mundane task of bringing a garbage can back from the curb put a broad grin on Guy Mazzanti's face Monday.

 His landlord promises they'll be turned back on soon.
 And when that day comes, McEnery knows exactly how he'll celebrate.

-"The very first thing I'm going to do is turn the heat up full blast, get naked, and run around the house," he said.
+"The very first thing I'm gonna do is turn the heat up full blast, get naked, and run around the house," he said.
 "It's going to be so great to be home."

 Wayne Parry can be reached at http://twitter.com/WayneParryAC